-In this interview with Maya Hojeij from Asharq Business Bloomberg, Christof Rühl, member of the Advisory Board of Crystol Energy and a Senior Fellow at the Harvard Kennedy School and the Center on Global Energy Policy at Columbia University, comments on the current status of the Euro after twenty years of being launched.
+In this interview with Maya Hojeij from Asharq Business Bloomberg, Christof Rühl, member of the Advisory Board of Crystol Energy and a Senior Fellow at the Center on Global Energy Policy at Columbia University, comments on the current status of the Euro after twenty years of being launched.

 The Euro is still standing strong.
 Twenty years ago, many doubted the currency’s ability to survive.
 It is the second strongest currency in the world, representing 20% of world’s reserves and covering a significant portion of total transactions.
 The Euro is an integral part of daily commerce and affects the European Union (EU).
 However, with all the Euro’s good attributes, some problems also come.
 For instance, the currency has no financial unit and is not supported by any standard fiscal policy, the reason many analysts doubted its survival.
 It isn’t also backed by a banking union, and there is no unit for the financial markets or union of financial markets.
 Such weak points should be addressed in the future.